cms-l1-dpg/L1MenuTools/L1Ntuples/README.md

 # L1Ntuples production recipe

-The following L1Ntuples recipe presents the latest snapshot used to create L1Ntuples based on the latest conditions deployed online at the end of the 2022 data-taking.
+The following L1Ntuples recipe presents the latest snapshot used to create L1Ntuples based on the ongoing condition updates at the beginning of the 2023 data-taking.

 The targeted environment is Lxplus and assumes a standard session:
 ```